AhmedWagdi1/remontada/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Flutter Version (FVM)

+- This project uses FVM to manage the Flutter SDK.
+- Use the latest stable channel for this app: `fvm use stable`.
+- Run Flutter commands via FVM to ensure the correct SDK is used, for example:
+  - `fvm flutter pub get`
+  - `fvm flutter run`

 ### Example: `/team/user-teams` Response

 The challenges screen determines whether to show team management widgets based